 A copy of policy EHDE will be distributed to parents of middle and high school students at least once each year.
-If you do not receive a copy or have questions about this policy, please contact Brandi Olsovsky, Counselor.
+If you do not receive a copy or have questions about this policy, please contact a school administrator.

 DISTRIBUTION OF LITERATURE, PUBLISHED MATERIALS, OR OTHER DOCUMENTS (All Grade Levels)